The image above is not a painting, it was taken with a standard camera and has no filters 🙂

 Another small village is called La Junta, which is 66 km north of the park, and about 1 hour and 20 minutes drive.
 There is a beautiful lake between Puyuhuapi and La Junta, which is called Lago Risopatron.
 This is a quite good area to stay, natural and quiet.
 We did it and I totally recommend it.

 We stayed at Pangue Lodge, in a pretty self-catering bungalow (“cabaña” or cottage).
 Comfortable rooms equipped with full kitchens.
-Complimentary daily breakfast is also offered, and there are other facilities such as restaurant, a bar (with billiards), a pool with jacuzzi and free WiFi.
+Complimentary daily breakfast is also offered, and there are other facilities such as a restaurant, a bar (with billiards), a pool with jacuzzi and free WiFi.

 There are a few outdoor activities offered, being fishing and canoeing the most popular ones.
 You can also find trails for hiking and a river which is also called Risopatron.

 Once in the park, we stayed at Posada Queulat, which is probably the only accommodation inside the park, except for the campings.
 The rooms are comfortable, with private bathrooms and rustic wood furnishings.
 Most of them also have private balconies with mountain and garden views.